Bryan Robson: Middlesbrough

-Despite these setbacks the board kept faith in Robson and he repaid their loyalty with automatic promotion back to the Premier League in 1997–98.
-Again the club missed out on cup success at the final hurdle with a 2–0 defeat against Chelsea in the League Cup final.
+Despite these setbacks the board kept faith in Robson and he repaid their loyalty with automatic promotion back to the Premier League in the 1997–98 season.
+Again, the club missed out on cup success at the final hurdle with a 2–0 defeat against Chelsea in the League Cup final.
 Boro would remain in the Premier League for the next 11 seasons, with Robson remaining as manager for three of those seasons.
 They finished ninth in 1999, 12th in 2000 and 14th in 2001.

 In November 2000, he criticised his players following a string of poor results which had dragged them into a relegation battle.
 A month later Middlesbrough brought in former England coach Terry Venables as head coach to assist Robson, who remained as manager.
 The new managerial partnership saw Boro's form improve and they avoided relegation.
 Robson left the club "by mutual consent" in June 2001, having failed to bring the club higher than ninth in the league, or to bring them any silverware.
 His successor was Steve McClaren, the Manchester United assistant manager.
 Despite being linked with a string of managerial vacancies, Robson would not return to management for more than two years.